2025 conference speaker Bios

 Pavel Ozhogin

-Pavel Ozhogin is a Director of Data Science at National Grid, where he leads a team that focuses on solving business problems through data-driven approaches.
+Pavel Ozhogin is Head of Data Science and ML Engineering at National Grid, where he leads a team that focuses on solving business problems through data-driven approaches.
 Pavel’s passion for finding actionable insights from data has led him to study and utilize statistics, predictive analytics, AI/machine learning, and process improvement.
 He applies all these techniques daily to support the transformational changes currently facing the utility industry.
 While analyzing satellite data and working on his Ph.D. dissertation in Atmospheric Physics at the University of Massachusetts Lowell, Pavel developed and validated a new model of electron densities in the Earth’s plasmasphere.

 Richard Perez

-Richard Perez holds a doctoral degree in atmospheric sciences from the State University of New York.
+Richard Perez holds a doctoral degree in atmospheric sciences from the University at Albany.
 After an extensive senior faculty tenure spearheading solar energy research at the University at Albany’s Atmospheric Sciences Research Center, Richard Perez now serves as Consulting Scientist to the renewable energy industry, leading a multi-country task force focused on firm renewable power generation under the aegis of International Energy Agency.

 Recognized with international accolades, including a US Department of Energy's Certificate for Outstanding Research and the American Solar Energy Society’s Charles Greeley Abbot Award, Perez continues to receive honors for his visionary contributions, include a Visionary Scientist Distinction from the Clean Tech Business Club, jointly with his son Marc with whom he actively collaborates at Clean Power Research, and a Solar Champion Award from the New York Solar Energy Industry Association, acknowledging his foundational research in advancing solar energy.